finom/seemple.js.org/en/md/intro.md

 If you already know the quick-start basics, you can look at other methods and properties of Matreshka.

 ### [[i class="imp-level-3"]][[/i]] The third level - other methods and properties
-We've hidden rarely used parts (MAtreshka API is really rich).
+We've hidden rarely used parts (Matreshka API is really rich).
 If you want to know about Matreshka everything, turn on "Advanced mode" checkbox from the menu.

-This issue has been resolved in this documentation.
-To start working with the framework confidently, you should study classes, properties and methods flagged as important [[i class="important"]][[/i]] (there are a little more than ten of them).
-Next, if you wish, you can gradually proceed to master the other methods which add the magic you couldn't even dream of into your JavaScript code (but look at the "cool" [[i class="cool"]][[/i]] methods first).

 > This page can't do without the fantastic possibilities of HTML5.
 It is available offline for any device whether it is your computer or a mobile phone.